 Ruins and Abandoned Homes: What You’ll See at Kuldhara

-Now, let’s discuss about Kuldhara village sights.
-While going for a walk you will see:
+Now, let’s discuss Kuldhara village sights.
+While going for a walk, you will see the following:

-- Low sandstone houses (roofs have collapsed.
-Also, the doors and little wall shelves intact).
+- Low sandstone houses (roofs have collapsed).
+Also, the doors and little wall shelves are intact.

 - One broad main street and lots of narrow lanes. (indicates that the village also was well-planned).